M.I.A. (rapper): 2009–2011: Maya

 M.I.A. released her second mixtape, Vicki Leekx, on 31 December 2010, and followed this with Internet Connection: The Remixes, an EP to a bonus track from Maya in January 2011.
 M.I.A. performed on the song "C.T.F.O." on SebastiAn's album Total.
 On 21 April 2011, it was reported that M.I.A. had been in the studio with Chris Brown, the Cataracs, Swizz Beatz and Polow da Don.
-On 24 July 2011, the day after Amy Winehouse's death, M.I.A. uploaded a previously-unreleased Maya/Vicki Leekx demo titled "27" to her SoundCloud account.
+On 24 July 2011, the day after Amy Winehouse's death, M.I.A. uploaded a previously unreleased Maya/Vicki Leekx demo titled "27" to her SoundCloud account.
 The song was released as a tribute to the 27 Club.

 2012–2014: Matangi

 M.I.A. co-wrote the song "Give Me All Your Luvin'" with Madonna and Nicki Minaj for the album MDNA and performed it at the Super Bowl XLVI halftime show.
 Controversially, instead of singing the lyric "shit" in the song, M.I.A. extended the middle finger to the camera.
-The N.F.L. responded by filing a lawsuit suing M.I.A. for millions in damages and demanding a public apology from M.I.A.
-Maya and her legal team also responded by saying that the league's claim of "wholesomeness" in the lawsuit is hypocritical since the N.F.L. itself has had multiple situations of their own players and coaches behaving badly as well as health problems within the league, particularly concussions.
+The NFL responded by filing a lawsuit suing M.I.A. for millions in damages and demanding a public apology from M.I.A.
+Maya and her legal team also responded by saying that the league's claim of "wholesomeness" in the lawsuit is hypocritical since the NFL itself has had multiple situations of their own players and coaches behaving badly as well as health problems within the league, particularly concussions.
 In September 2013 Maya released a video statement regarding the lawsuit.
 In her statement Arulpragasam said, "They're basically [saying] it's OK for me to promote being sexually exploited as a female, than to display empowerment, female empowerment, through being punk rock.
 That's what it boils down to, and I'm being sued for it."
 The lawsuit was settled in August 2014; the terms of the settlement remain private.

 M.I.A. is also featured in "B-Day Song", another song included on MDNA.